evilmartians/redprints-cfp/README.md

 ## Setting up

+> Check out a demo PR that shows which changes required to create an SF Ruby CFP app from this template: TBD

 ## CFP(-s) Configuration

 This app is meant to be used for a single event and by default has a signle ("primary") CFP configured in a YAML file (`config/data/cfps.yml`):